 - Squareback Canoe Registration – In fact, some states require squareback or flat transom canoes, specifically designed to mount a canoe motor on, to be registered whether they actually have a motor mounted to the canoe or not.

 - Hull ID/Registration Display – After registration, you’ll have to display a hull ID and registration sticker on your canoe’s bow

 - Invasive Species Sticker – In some state’s—Idaho and California are two examples—you may even have to buy and display an invasive species sticker.

-- Engine Size – And your squareback canoe will most likely have a “Maximum Capacities” metal sticker attached to your canoe that states how large of a trolling motor you can put on it.
+- Engine Size – And your squareback canoe will most likely have a boat capacity plate with “Maximum Capacities” information on a metal sticker attached to your canoe.
+This decal states how large of a trolling motor you can put on it.

 Canoe Trolling Motor Wrap Up

 Well, that article kinda got away from me, didn’t it.
 Regardless, that should clear up a ton of incorrect, missing and misinformation that I found while researching and writing this article on trolling motors for canoes.

 By now, you should be pretty well-informed about canoe trolling motors, what your particular requirements are so you end up purchasing the right one, and probably a lot of pretty useful information you wouldn’t have thought about otherwise.